NicksonSone/Notes/MachineLearning/machine learning.md

 * Semi-supervised: a total of n observations, with only m of them having response.
 To utilize this whole set to train a model.

 ## Estimation on Accuracy
 Mean square error for regression
 ![MSE][MSE]

 Error rate for classification
 ![ErrorRate][ErrorRate]

 **E.g.** Bayes error rate
-  Bayes probability: ![BayesPro]
+  Bayes probability:
+  ![BayesPro][BayesPro]
-  Error rate:![BayesError][BayesError]the expectation averages the probability over all possible values of X.
+  Error rate: the expectation averages the probability over all possible values of X.
+  ![BayesError][BayesError]